youngjeffrey/unc-projects/README.md

 as methods to find the maximum and minimum value and the height of the tree.
 Usually the node would have an integer value but in this version each node has a string value so String Compare was frequently used to compare which string is bigger or smaller.
 I wrote the
 BST_Node and BST classes, the rest was default code written by the instructor.

+_Minimum Binary Heap_

+The Minimum Binary Heap was an implementation of the priority queue where the object with the lowest numerical value was at the top of the priority.
+It allows for insertions of new objects and constantly sorts so that the parent will always have a lower value than the childs'.
+The objects are also stored in an array and swapping takes place when the order is incorrect.
+I wrote the MinBinHeap class while the rest was default code provided by the instructor.